RileyMoore01/Portfolio/C#/README.md

 <h1>About</h1>
-<p> I am not aloud to post this due to privacy reasons, however I would like to discuss the tech stack we use at my job.</p>
+<p> I am not aloud to post code here due to privacy reasons at my company, however I would like to discuss the tech stack I use and what I am profficent in.</p>

 <h1>Frameworks</h1>
 <ul>